 3. Use a Stencil

 Use when: you want to control exactly where your splatter paint falls

 Control is a big challenge when splattering paint, but a stencil can help.
 It can be complex or simple (even as simple as a strip of masking tape), but make sure there’s plenty of positive space around it so the extra paint won’t get on your canvas.

 More Splatter Tips

 - Dilute your acrylic paint with a little water to make splattering easier.

-- Don’t be afraid to use multiple colors!
+- Feel free to use multiple colors!
 This will give your splatter depth and visual excitement.

-- Make splattering the last thing you do for your painting.
-Think of it like an accent color and be deliberate when you use it.
+- Splatter last.
+Think of it like an accent color on your painting, and be deliberate when you use it.